piotrmielkeQA/SQL/README.md

 - sample questions
 - sample tasks

-Project created on base course from Udemy: https://www.udemy.com/course/kurs-sql-od-podstaw/
+Project was created on base course from Udemy: https://www.udemy.com/course/kurs-sql-od-podstaw/

 Basic queries can be executed on database from site:
 [w3schools](https://www.w3schools.com/sql/)